tmarktaylor/phmutest/README.md

 - A `phmutest.summary.PhmResult` instance is returned.
 - When calling from Python there is no shell wildcard expansion.
 - The --fixture function can be in the same Python file.
+Caveat: The Python file is imported again to a new module object.
+The Python file's module level code will be run a second time.
 - Call from pytest to get overall result as Junit XML | [Suggestion](docs/junit.md)

 [Example](docs/callfrompython.md) | [Limitation](docs/callfrompython.md#limitation)